 Derived from the main focuses of work current research at the Chair of Automation concentrates on the simulation and employee-related visualization of production processes using augmented reality.
 Moreover, the Chair investigates hybrid manufacturing technologies in partly or completely automatized production cells.
 In this connection basic concepts of cooperative robots in flexible manufacturing cells for assembling tasks of complex components were developed.
 Further issues result from the validation of PLC user programs in safety-related applications and for numerically controlled machines, with the emphasis on simulation and testing of processes with the help of 3D-simulation environments.
 Here, mainly the draft and validation of control programs using model based simulations are considered.
 In addition to joint research projects (BMBF, BMWI) with well-known German companies, international EU projects are carried.
 Also, selected scholarship students of the DAAD and other organizations are involved in the Chair’s research.

-To support small and medium-sized enterprises in Brandenburg, the Innovation Center Modern Industry (IMI) Brandenburg was created at the Chair of Automation.
-The Innovation Center helps address the challenges arising from the increasing automation and digitization of business processes.
-Therefore, IMI Brandenburg offers a model factory, workshops and events as well as the individual development of better and more efficient strategies for SMEs.
+To support small and medium-sized companies in Brandenburg, the Innovation Center for Modern Industry (IMI) Brandenburg and the Mittelstand 4.0 Competence Center Cottbus are operated at the Automation Technology Chair.
+The centers assist in overcoming the challenges arising from the increasing automation and digitization of business processes.
+A model factory, workshops and events are offered.
+Action strategies and qualification concepts for companies will be developed.